Where it Can Take You

 Graduates of the Petroleum Engineering Technology program generally end up finding employment in the following industries:

 Oil companies - Initial positions range from field operations to positions within engineering departments (production engineering, reservoir engineering or drilling).
-Graduates may advance to positions such as technical specialists or field foremen.
+Graduates may advance to positions such as technical specialists or field foremen within a few years.

 Service companies - Initial positions range from cementing, stimulation, open/cased hole logging, measurement while drilling (MWD) and coiled tubing operations.
 Initially, graduates are hired and trained as field operations supervisors.
-Graduates may advance to positions such as operations managers or technical specialists.
+Graduates may advance to positions such as operations managers or technical specialists within a few years.

-Regulatory agencies - Initial positions range from drilling inspectors to well servicing and production operations.
+Regulatory agencies - Initial positions as drilling, well servicing and production operations inspectors .

-Senior technologists may proceed to positions that involve supervising other technologists and engineers.
-Many graduates of this program have gone on to international careers.
+Senior technologists may proceed to positions that involve supervising other technologists and engineers as well as positions in senior/executive management with Oil and Gas companies and Service Companies.
+Many graduates of this program have gone on to international careers in various locations throughout the world.

 Additional career information